How a Trumpet is Made

 1. Assembly

-A craftsman assembles the instrument by diligently soldering together the various components, such as the bell and the valve casings.
+A craftsman assembles the instrument by diligently soldering together the bell, valve casings, and other various components.

 2. Buffing